 }

-When enum fields are public, it can allow them to be mutable.
+When enum fields are public, Java allows them to be mutable.
 This can lead to unexpected consequences.
 Fields in an enum should be private and set in the constructor.
 In exceptional cases where this is not possible, their visibility should be minimized as much as possible.

 6.5.2 Guidance to language users

-Follow the guidance contained in TR 24772-1 clause 6.5.5.
+(bring down the ones that apply – second bullet – encode that …)

-Fields in an enum should be private and set in the constructor.
-If that is not possible, their visibility should be reduced as much as possible.
+Make fields in an enum private and set in the constructor.
+If that is not possible, reduce the visibility as much as possible.

-All enum fields should be final.
+Set all enum fields to be final.

-Enum values should never be mutable.
+Ensure that enum values are not mutable.

 Use an enumerated type to select from a limited set of choices to make possible the use of tools to detect omissions of possible values such as in switch statements.